brunorijsman/openssl-qkd/doc/security-in-the-classical-internet.md

 When your browser connects to a secure website, in most cases some variation of Diffie-Hellman (usually ECDHE) is used to implement key agreement.
 And in many cases, the OpenSSL library is used to implement Diffie-Hellman.

-# The Diffie-Hellman Algorithm Details
+## The Diffie-Hellman algorithm details

-The basic Diffie-Hellman algorthm (as opposed to the eliptic curve Diffie-Hellman algorithm) works as follows.
+The basic Diffie-Hellman algorithm (as opposed to the elliptic curve Diffie-Hellman algorithm ECDH) works as follows.

 First you have to understand the concept of modular arithmetic.
 In _modulo N_ math, there is only a finite set of numbers from zero to N-1.
 When you add one number to another number, and the result is greater or equal to N, then the result "rolls over".